Last updated April 20th, 2023.

 Naturally, the Singapore dollar rose along with it.
 For the most part, it has managed to keep up its value against the USD.
 In decades prior to this, it appreciated considerably.

-Despite the extraordinary appreciation of decades past, price increase is not necessarily desirable in a currency, so the relative stability of the past decade is a good thing.
+Despite the extraordinary appreciation of decades past, price increases are not necessarily desirable in a currency, so the relative stability of the past decade is a good thing.

 With price stability comes dependability, allowing a whole ecosystem to grow around it as a consequence.
 Ultimately, you don’t want your store of value to be volatile, you want it to be reliable.